SupportPartners/microsoft-vdi/README.md

 **Enter the Azure Region where you would like to deploy the resources**

+Example below is for Northen Europe, please refer to the list for the corresponding region.
+[Azure Region List](https://github.com/SupportPartners/microsoft-vdi/blob/master/Azurerregionlist.txt)
 ```
 var.location
   The Azure Region in which all resources in this example should be created.